 Campus tour will be arranged by dormitory assistants (DAs) during dormitory check-in periods.
 It is the chance for new students to get familiar with KDIS campus and its surroundings.
-The tour will cover the academic buildings and its facilities, as well as the neighborhood including cafeteria, convenient store and other places.
+The tour will cover the dormitory, academic buildings as well as the neighborhood including cafeteria, convenient store and other places.